airtribe-projects/task-manager-api-AYushgupta4387/readme.md

 1. Added frontend setup using angular.
 2. Created get all tasks API following REST principles.
 3. Udated frontend to fetch all tasks on page load and display titles.

+### 1st October

+1. Created and updated APIs for getting all tasks, getting a single task by id and creating a new task.
+2. Added a new package called nanoid to generate unique ids.
+3. Spent half an hour in ts congifurations.
+4. Improved error handling.